-Authors: 1.
-Report organization clarity and professionalism - Was the report well written and organized?
+1. Report organization clarity and professionalism - Was the report well written and organized?
 Was it easy to understand and follow?
-Did the authors appear to take the assignment seriously and work hard to produce a professional product? /25 2.
-Completeness - Did the report include all the required elements?
+Did the authors appear to take the assignment seriously and work hard to /25 produce a professional product?
+2. Completeness - Did the report include all the required elements?
 Were all caveats and restrictions adhered to?
-Were all the tasks completed? /15 2.
-Design effectiveness - Is the design effective and accurate?
-Does it appear to be designed by a knowledgeable radio engineer?
-Does it meet the technical specifications of the project? /20 3.
-Design synthesis - Does the report describe well the synthesis of the design?
-Did the authors show sufficient insight in the design synthesis?
-Was any problem or performance requirement missed?
-Were the design decisions justified?
-Were the component selections and specifications well justified? /20 4.
-Design analysis - Is the analysis of the design complete and unambiguous?
+Were all the tasks /20 completed?
+3. Design effectiveness - Is the design effective and accurate?
+Does /25 it appear to be designed by a knowledgeable radio engineer?
+Does it meet the technical specifications of the project?

+4. Design analysis/verification - Is the analysis of the design complete and unambiguous?
 Are the design equations and calculations clearly, completely, and unambiguously stated?
 Is the analysis correct?
-Did the author's appear to know why their observations and measurements were correct?? /20 Comments: /100
+Did the author's appear to know why their observations and measurements were correct??